CyberNomadic/GDL_Patch/README.md

 - The 11th item in the inventory is now fully accessible
 - Inventory text no longer displays over the power meter
 - Inventory names are improved.
+- Scroll Burn FX are fixed.
+- Added a cheat code "CYBMOS" to play as a previously unplayable High Resolution Warrior

+**Special Thanks to @MosesofEgypt**

 ![image](https://user-images.githubusercontent.com/11414210/221369475-533f17ff-1ba4-49c9-8668-961e3758616f.png)